robusta-dev/robusta/docs/playbook-reference/defining-playbooks/external-playbook-repositories.rst

 External actions are loaded using the ``playbookRepos`` Helm value, with either HTTPs or SSH in the case of git repositories, and appropriate URLs in the case of externally hosted Python packages.
-The way Robusta distinguishes between the case of git repository and an external package is to check if the URL ends with `.tar` or `.tar.gz`
+The way Robusta distinguishes between the case of git repository and an external package is to check if the URL ends with `.tgz` or `.tar.gz`
 - if that is the case, the source is treated as an external package; otherwise the URL is treated as a git repository address.